 Disparities in SSP funding, performance

 Des Jarlais and colleagues conducted a mail and telephone survey of syringe service programs (SSPs) operating in the U.S. in 2013.
 SSP directors were asked to provide their best estimates of client demographics and behaviors, as well as questions concerning their operating characteristics, location and budgets.

 Due to their higher prevalence, the number of syringes exchanged by urban SSPs (31,486,507) was much greater than that reported by suburban (4,389,770) and rural (2,654,551) programs.
-In addition, rural SSPs exchanged a mean of 91,536 syringes, which was lower than that reported by suburban (mean = 313,555) and urban (mean = 305,694) programs.
+In addition, rural SSPs exchanged a mean of 91,536 syringes per program, which was lower than that reported by suburban (mean = 313,555) and urban (mean = 305,694) programs.
 More than four-fifths of budgeted funds were allocated to urban SSPs, which also had greater average annual budgets.

 Men and whites were the most frequent SSP users, although urban programs reported a higher proportion of black and Hispanic participants.
 A majority of SSPs in all location types reported funding and resource shortages in 2013, but suburban programs were most likely to report participant recruitment difficulties.
 Most SSPs in all locations encouraged attendees to exchange needles on behalf of peers who did not participate, and all reported similar rates of counseling and testing for HIV and HCV.

 “The modest number of rural and suburban SSPs participating in this survey raise concerns that many rural and suburban areas with PWID might not have access to SSPs,” the researchers wrote.
 “Providing all populations of PWID in the United States with access to sterile injection equipment as well as comprehensive treatment and prevention services for drug use and HIV and HCV infection could help prevent worsening of these epidemics.”